elgalu/docker-selenium/docs/videos.md

 # Video Recording

-Step by step
+## Step by step

+### Pull
-1) Pull image
+Pull image

     docker pull elgalu/selenium:latest

+### Run
-2) Run a new grid
+Run a new grid

     docker run --rm --name=grid -p 4444:24444 -p 5920:25900 \
       -v /dev/shm:/dev/shm -e VNC_PASSWORD=hola \
-      -e VIDEO=true -v $(pwd)/videos:/videos elgalu/selenium:latest
+      -e VIDEO=true elgalu/selenium:latest

+### Wait
-3) Wait for the grid to start
+Wait for the grid to start

     docker exec grid wait_all_done 30s

+## Check
-4) Check your grid has Chrome and Firefox
+Check your grid has Chrome and Firefox

     open http://localhost:4444/grid/console

+### Test
-5) Run your tests
+Run your tests

     #at http://localhost:4444/wd/hub

+### Stop
-6) Stop the grid so video recording also stops and the file is properly closed
+Stopping the grid will also stop video recording and close the file properly.
+However is better to stop the video service first then copy the videos to the host machine.

+    docker exec grid stop-video
+    mkdir -p ./videos
+    docker cp grid:/videos/. videos

+### Finalize
     docker stop grid

+### View
-7) Check your video, note it may be splitted in many files if is too long
+Check your video, note it may be splitted in many files if is too long

     vlc videos/test.mkv